 Another story coming out of Oregon about overcoming adversity is the censorship of raw milk advertising.
 In 2013 the issue of the state flatly banning the advertisement of raw milk, which was already legal for many years, came to a head.
-Farmers could not put flyers on a bulletin board or price information on their websites; harming their businesses and threatening them with fines and jail time.
+Farmers was not allowed to put flyers on a bulletin board or price information on their websites, harming their businesses and threatening them with fines and jail time.
 One dairy farmer took a stand and now farmers are free to promote their products.
 Read about it here and watch the video.

 Recently the nonprofit organisation West Virginia Raw Dairy Association was formed after the raw milk bill on distribution of raw milk through herdshare agreements passed.
 President Maria Moles said: “WVRDA intends to provide a community service by sharing information and education on handling raw dairy products safely and responsibly through seminars, workshops and other activities.”

 The British Colombia Herdshare Association offers free training in the Raw Milk Institute's RAMP (Risk Analysis and Management Planning) as a community service.
 The RAMP on-farm food safety system trains farmers in the production methods for clean, pathogen-free, low-risk fresh milk.
 Also see the California Herdshare Association.

 There is a variety of regulation in the USA but many are left to their own devices.
 The market for raw dairy will decide these issues if left alone to do so.
 There is now an expectation of testing that wasn't there before.
 Many USA producers are now following world class standards despite government non-participation.
 There has been a dramatic decline in the outbreak of illness in the last few years according to Mark McAfee... but it is still happening.
 Mark is of the opinion that some US states give just enough rope so that unregulated schemes like cow shares can hang themselves with it.
 The failure to advise, test, educate farmers and set standards are not 'hands off freedom'.
 It is government negligence.
 He says the state and or FDA negligence is not benign.
 It is active and intentional, more here.

 For more information about raw milk access in the different US states see the Raw Milk Nation Map.